indiehd/docs/README.md

 # Contributing

 The indieHD documentation site is built using `docsify`.
-To start a local serve run:
+To start a local server, run:

 ```shell
 npm run serve
 # or yarn serve
 ```

-By default the site will run on http://localhost:3000.
+By default, the site will run on http://localhost:3000.